 He presses the middle finger of his free hand on his ear and taps it experimentally.
 “Flash-bangs,” he says.

 Touching Buffy’s shoulder to get her attention, he tilts his head at Munroe.
-Her hair tangles around his fingers when she turns her head to look and he smooths it down before he leaves.
+Her hair tangles around his fingers when she turns her head to look.
 It feels foreign under his battle roughened hands, silky and rich.

 Buffy shouts, “I’ll send someone over; I’ll see you after!”